qu-gg/kan-ode/README.md

-# kan-ode
+# kan-ode [WIP]
-Rough experiments on using Kolmogorov-Arnold Networks (KANs) as the replacement layers in a latent dynamics function, e.g. as the layers of a neural ODE.
+Rough exploratory experiments on using Kolmogorov-Arnold Networks (KANs) as the replacement layers in a latent dynamics function, e.g. as the layers of a neural ODE.

 ### Data:
 We'll consider two types of simple 1-dimensional ODE functions - influenced by